mattruma/MJR076/README.md

 ## Execution

-To run the Consol App, open in VS Code and at the terminal prompt enter `dotnet run --number-of-batches 2 --number-of-messages 100`.
+To run the Consol App, open in VS Code and at the terminal prompt enter `dotnet run --quantity 10 --interval 1 --duration 30`.

-This will send (2) batches with a (100) messages in each batch.
+This will send 10 messages every 1 second for 30 seconds.

 ![Visual Studio Code - Output](2020-11-23_11-39-22.jpg)